smm3000/bookmark_manager2/README.md

 2. psql CREATE DATABASE bookmark_manager;
 3. psql \c bookmark_manager;
 4. Run the query in 01_create_bookmarks_table.sql
+5. Run this query to add the title column to the bookmarks table: 02_add_title_column_bookmarks_table.sql

 Setting up the bookmarks database in bookmark manager  test directory:
 (This will be used when the application is being tested)